-The Roadmap is organized into ten sections, including a section on sediment characterization followed by nine individual BUI roadmaps.
+Section 1 of this Roadmap is organized into ten sub-sections, including an overview subsection that contains information on sediment characterization, followed by nine individual BUI roadmaps.

 The sediment characterization section describes the work done by the Minnesota Pollution Control Agency (MPCA) and the Wisconsin Department of Natural Resources (WDNR) to evaluate sediment contaminant levels across the SLRAOC based on data contained in the SLRAOC Data System.
 This section also describes additional sediment characterization needs identified by MPCA and WDNR that are necessary to support the removal strategies and management actions described in this RAP update.